JohannesFKnauf/parti-time/README.md

 Also, with plain text in decentralized version control (like git), your time-tracking will work offline without any hassle.
 It also means you never lose data or get manipulated without noticing.
 For a client-server SPA you'd have to do a lot to get there.

-## Feature roadmap
+## Features -- today and (maybe) tomorrow

 Status quo:
 * tl file based reporting
 * editor support for tl files in emacs and vi
 * Google Sheet append

-2024-Q2:
+Ideas for the future:
-* tl lenses: Separate storage from tl editor view
+* tl lenses: Separate storage from tl editor view, select/export/edit/import/process similar to vipe
 * tt-like command line operations

-post 2024-Q2:
 * Web App
-* Tightly scoped access tokens for untrusted customer devices
+* Tightly scoped access tokens for web app access from untrusted customer devices

 ### v2: tl, the timeline DSL